You never want to hear anyone in your camping group ask, What’s that smell?

 We get it.
 You’re out in the wilderness and it may even be hot.
 You’re being active going on hikes, cutting firewood, and playing campfire games.
 It’s only natural for your body to cool itself off through perspiration.

-We’ve got some great tips to keep you feeling and smelling fresh at the campsite.
+Here are eight great tips to keep you feeling and smelling good while camping.

 1. Clean the pits and loins